rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 This program implements a serial port terminal command line interface (CLI) that exercises all of the features of one or more I2C-connected MCP4728 chips.
-The CLI uses the wonderful `embedded-cli` library by Sviatoslav Kokurin (funbiscuit).
+The CLI uses the wonderful [embedded-cli](https://github.com/funbiscuit/embedded-cli) library by Sviatoslav Kokurin (funbiscuit).
+Both the UART serial port and the USB Device CDC serial port is supported.

-Either the UART serial port or the USB Device CDC serial port is supported.
-Please use a real serial port program instead of the "Serial Monitor" inside VS Code.
-On Linux or Mac, use something like `minicom` and on Windows, use `PuTTY` or `Teraterm`.
+To access the CLI, you will need a serial terminal.
+If you are using VS Code and have the Serial Monitor extension installed, set the terminal mode to On by Clicking the Toggle Terminal Mode button.
+If you prefer an external terminal program, on Linux or Mac, use something like `minicom` and on Windows, use `PuTTY` or `Teraterm`.
-Real terminals work better with the `embedded-cli` library.
-See the GitHub repo for [here](https://github.com/funbiscuit/embedded-cli) for more details.

 Type help for a list of commands.
 You can use the Tab key to complete commands.
 The Up and Down arrow recall previous commands and you can use the left and right